 Let's get started!

-OK, you’ve probably seen them listed on a nice steakhouse menu, but what exactly IS a tomahawk steak?
+You've probably seen them listed on a nice steakhouse menu, but what exactly IS a tomahawk steak?

-Well a tomahawk steak is also sometimes known as a tomahawk ribeye.
+A tomahawk steak is also sometimes known as a tomahawk ribeye.

 That's because it's essentially a gigantic bone-in ribeye steak, usually about 2-3 lbs in precooked weight, cut from somewhere between the 6th and 12th bones of the rib primal.